waako/devlinks.co.uk/README.md

 __*"But the links have no description"*__

 They are (at least) categorized.
 The easy option would be to glob these URLs into one nasty list.
-If you like descriptions, I can  I can only contribute so much to the Open Web.
+If you like descriptions, I can only contribute so much to the Open Web.
 Anyways, metadata can prove to be unreliable.
 Machine readable descriptions for some sites can sound skewed.
 An example would be: "This site is the greatest site in the whole world.
 We have lots of info on this page.
 Please read more!".
 That is hardly helpful!
 I kindly ask you to open a link and discern the meaning of the page/site for yourself.

 __*"But there's too many links.
 I will never find the time to visit each one"*__